South Carolina Practice Tests

 All applicants for an original South Carolina permit or license must pass a knowledge test.

-If your South Carolina license expiration date passes and you have not renewed your license within nine months, you must pass the knowledge and road tests again.
+If you are license and your South Carolina license expiration date passes and you don’t renew your license within nine months, you must pass the knowledge and road tests again.

 If your license has been revoked, you must wait until the revocation period is passed, make a new application and take the complete examination just as if you never had a license.